|

 the Normans quarrelling among

 themselves for pride of place.
-Nearly a
+Nearly

 century after the Conquest Bishop